Klondike Valley Nursery

 Emerald Rose

 Upright dwarf, informally conic in shape.
 Dark, emerald green white spruce with dense needles.
 Grows up to 8 cm year and produces dark brown buds.
 Useful in beds, borders or foundation plantings, use as an accent or small feature specimen.
-Parent tree discovered near Tatchun creek north of Carmacks, fell in a windstorm in 2012.
+Parent tree discovered near Tatchun creek north of Carmacks, that fell in a windstorm in 2012.

 Fox 3